Target Audience: New Graduates/Analysts

 The average effect is calculated for each

 country based on the average of the average deviations.
-This step is crucial in
+This step is crucial for determining the overall adjustment factor for each country's quality-of-life index using the effect coding method.

 Countries are essentially re-ranked by calculating the average effect based on their overall performance relative to the